Nessjk/3d-modelling-with-three-js/README.md

 ## Starter

 Using `ni` https://github.com/antfu/ni as package manager to try it out.
-If you’re fed up of typing `npm install` in a `yarn` , this is for you!
+If you’re fed up of typing `npm install` in a `yarn` project, this is for you!
 It’s helps you select the right package manager.

 `nr dev --port=3000` runs